 Fellows learn to think critically about objects through interdisciplinary coursework focused on historiography, theory, and historic context.
 Students select two University graduate seminars—usually in art history, English literature, history, or, with permission of the Director, other disciplines to fulfill the distribution requirement.
 The seminars selected must prioritize content, historiography, and interpretation.
 Fellows also select four additional elective courses based on career and intellectual goals.
 These courses may be in anthropology, art history, historic preservation, English, history, Africana studies, women and gender studies, museum studies, cultural geography, material culture studies, and other topics approved by the Director.

 SCHOLARLY CURRICULUM — ALL COURSES

 Fellows research a topic of their choice for the thesis requirement.
 This year-long project improves research and writing skills, critical thinking, digital scholarship, and content knowledge.
 The thesis can be a written document of 40-60 pages (not including title pages, illustrations, notes, and bibliography).
-Alternatively, the thesis can be a hybrid product that combines a creative, material, or digital project and a required companion paper of approximately 20 pages (not including title pages, illustrations, notes, and bibliography).
+Alternatively, the thesis can be a hybrid product that combines a creative, material, exhibition, or digital project and a required companion paper of approximately 20 pages (not including title pages, illustrations, notes, and bibliography).
 The paper introduces the thesis project and explains its argument(s), methodology, historiography, and scholarly contribution.

 PERSONALIZED CURRICULUM — ALL DISTRIBUTION + ELECTIVE COURSES | MOST CORE COURSES